actionhero/actionhero-tutorial/README.md

 - posts are hashes with the content and some additional meta data
 - comments are also hashes, a key for each comment
 - we always make asynchronous functions, using `async/await`.
-ActionHero does not use the callback pattern.
+Actionhero does not use the callback pattern.
 - at this layer, we don't worry about authentication or validations
 - we are making use of `api.redis.clients.client` to talk to redis.
 Since we don't know when in the Actionhero lifecycle this module will be first loaded, we cannot be sure that the client is ready.
 That's why we made a getter method, `redis()`